Julyjujuy/HangManNew/README.md

 I've build it to learn how to code

-Thank you Florian Rakete to bring me near this project in order to learn
+Thanks to Florian Rakete to bring me near this project in order to learn
 > "In order to learn a new skill, you just have to go for it!"

 This program was built using [Visual Studio 2022](https://visualstudio.microsoft.com/).